Please note the Workplace Injury Rehabilitation and Compensation Amendment (Provisional Payments) Act 2021 comes into effect on 1 July 2021.

 Your WorkSafe agent is responsible for assessing your claim and determining liability.

-Decisions on liability must be made within certain timeframes determined by legislation.
-For most claims, this is 28 days.
+Decisions on liability must be made within certain timeframes as determined by legislation.
+For most claims, this is 28 days from receipt.

 If your claim is accepted

-Your agent will let you know in writing that the claim is accepted and provide other important information, including the amount of the weekly payments (if applicable).
+Your agent will let you know in writing that the claim has been accepted and provide other important information, including the amount of the weekly payments (if applicable).

 - Be aware that your weekly payment may change at 13 and 52 weeks